ZhukovGreen/presenations/testing-paylocity-2024.md

 - ensure external systems are in a healthy state
 - validate static inputs (i.e. configurations) as early as possible (i.e. test suite, CI)
-- good a meaningful unit/integration test coverage
+- good meaningful unit/integration test coverage
-- good a meaningful e2e test coverage
+- good meaningful e2e test coverage

 ----

 When converting to type C:

-- Assert for invariants more often to avoid undesired states to propogate further to the logic
+- Assert for invariants more often to avoid undesired states to propagate further to the logic
-- Be explicit in states which your logic can handle (forbid unknown states early)
+- Be explicit in states that your logic can handle (forbid unknown states early)
-- validate before interacting with components which states are hard to revert.
+- validate before interacting with components whose states are hard to revert.
 I.e. using of dry-run

 ----

-Minimizing chances to occur type D errors and its consiquences:
+Minimizing chances occur type D errors and their consequences:

-- use all the previoius recommendations
+- use all the previous recommendations
-- do not let technical debt to grow and invest into keeping it at some level ( documentation, update dependencies, runtimes, refactoring, new approaches)
+- do not let technical debt grow and invest in keeping it at some level ( documentation, update dependencies, runtimes, refactoring, new approaches)
-- have inner group of manual testers and real, versatile inputs
+- have an inner group of manual testers and real, versatile inputs
 - easy system for end users to report problems and shorten the feedback loop as much as possible